 - Dolores leaves from the Church of San Pedro and San Pablo on Carrera del Darro at 6pm.
 This is a picturesque procession as it wind along beside the river into Plaza Nueva.

-- Rescate from the Church of Magdalena in Puentezuelas.
-In Plaza Romanilla with the Cathedral above this is a great place for photos of this procession. (around 10 pm)
+- Rescate leaves the Magdalena Church in Puentezuelas at 5.30pm.
+Plaza Romanilla next to the Cathedral above this is a great spot for photos of this procession. (around 10 pm)

 - Huerto from the Comendadoras de Santiago in Realejo.
-Leaves from Calle Santiago and heads along Calle Molinos.
+Leaves from Calle Santiago at 5pm and heads along Calle Molinos.

 - San Agustin departs from Santo Angel Church in San Anton at 8.45pm.